Create a Box Unstructured Data Lake Object (UDLO)

-Create an unstructured data stream and unstructured data lake object (UDLO) in Data Cloud to ingest your organization’s content from Box Drive into Data Cloud.
-See the Unstructured Data Reference for a list of supported file formats.
+Create an unstructured data stream and unstructured data lake object (UDLO) in Data 360 to ingest your organization’s content from Box Drive into Data 360.
+See the Unstructured Data File Formats and Connectors for a list of supported content.

 User Permissions Needed